This is by far the most common question when buying a chain lube for your bike.

 Moreover, Muc Off’s C3 Ceramic Lube just may have set the standard for this new class of lube tech.

-For starters, it’s a fully biodegradable dry lube that also has fantastic weather resistance.
-The tiny bits of boron nitride actually keep your drivetrain clean – but, just like anything that sounds really, really good, there’s always a slight downside.
+For starters, it’s a fully biodegradable dry ceramic lube that also has fantastic weather resistance properties.
+The tiny bits of boron nitride actually keep your drivetrain clean.
+But, just like anything that sounds really, really good, there’s always a slight downside.

-You’ll need to let Muc Off cure on your chain for about four hours before riding.
+You’ll need to let Muc Off cure on your chain for at least four hours before riding.
+Most people leave them overnight before riding the next morning.

 2. Finish Line Ceramic Wax Lube

-The most trusted name in bike chain lube enters the ceramic lube market with a ceramic + wax combo.
+The most trusted name in bike chain lube enters the ceramic lube market with a ceramic and wax combo.

 What’s the big deal about combining wax with ceramic lube?

 The major complaint aside from curing time that most riders have about ceramic lube is that it needs to be reapplied quite often.
-In some cases, every 35–40 miles, to be specific.
+In some cases, every 35 to 40 miles, depending on the riding conditions.

-Finish Line found that by adding wax to the mix, they could extend that mileage, sometimes by double the distance.
+Finish Line realised that by adding wax to the mix, they could extend that mileage, sometimes by twice the distance.

 Will CeramicSpeed’s UFO Lube make you ride faster?

-Well, you’ll need to try a bottle out to discover that for yourself, but the lab reports look good.
+Well, you’ll need to try a bottle out to discover that for yourself, but their lab reports look good.

 1. Molten Speed Wax